-Alison Lawton, age 56, is a Class II director who has served as a member of our Board of Directors since November 2012.
-Ms. Lawton has been the President and Chief Operating Officer at Kaleido Biosciences, Inc. since December 2017.
-Prior to this, Ms. Lawton served as the Chief Operating Officer at Aura Biosciences January 2015 to December 2017, and was Chief Operating Officer of OvaScience, Inc., a publicly traded life sciences company, from January 2013 until December 2013.
-From 1991 to 2012, Ms. Lawton worked at various positions of increasing responsibility at Genzyme Corporation (Genzyme) and subsequently at Sanofi-Aventis, following its 2011 acquisition of Genzyme, each a global biopharmaceutical company.
+Alison Lawton, age 57, is a Class II director who has served as a member of our Board of Directors since November 2012, Ms. Lawton has been the Chief Executive Officer, President and Director of Kaledio Biosciences, Inc. since 2018.
+She previously served as President and Chief Operating Officer of Kaleido, beginning in December 2017.
+Ms. Lawton was Chief Operating Officer at Aura Biosciences, Inc. from 2015 to 2017.
+Ms. Lawton also served as Chief Operating Officer at OvaScience Inc., a life sciences company, from January 2013 to January 2014.
+In addition, from 2014 to 2017, Ms. Lawton served as a biotech consultant for various companies, including as Chief Operating Officer consultant at X4 Pharmaceuticals.
+Ms. Lawton worked at various positions of increasing responsibility at Genzyme Corporation (Genzyme) and subsequently at Sanofi-Aventis, following its 2011 acquisition of Genzyme, each a global biopharmaceutical company.
 Ms. Lawton served as head of Genzyme Biosurgery, where she was responsible for Genzyme's global orthopedics, surgical and cell therapy and regenerative medicine businesses.
-Prior to that, Ms. Lawton oversaw Global Market Access at Genzyme, which included Global Regulatory Affairs, Global Health Outcomes and Strategic Pricing, Global Public Policy, and Global Product Safety & Risk Management.
+Prior to that, Ms. Lawton oversaw Global Market Access at Genzyme, which included Regulatory Affairs, Global Health Outcomes and Strategic Pricing, Global Public Policy and Global Product Safety & Risk Management.
 Before joining Genzyme, Ms. Lawton worked for seven years in the United Kingdom at Parke-Davis, a pharmaceutical company.
-Ms. Lawton serves on the board of directors of ProQR Therapeutics a publicly traded biopharmaceutical companies.
-She also served on the boards of directors of CoLucid Pharmaceuticals, Inc., until its acquisition by Eli Lilly in 2017, and Cubist Pharmaceuticals for three years until its acquisition by Merck & Co., Inc. in 2015.
-Ms. Lawton also serves on the Scientific Advisory Board of the private biotechnology company X4 Pharmaceuticals.
-She is a former President and Chair of the Board of Regulatory Affairs Professional Society and former FDA Advisory Committee member for Cell and Gene Therapy Committee.
-The Board of Directors believes that Ms. Lawton's qualifications to sit on the Board include significant operational, international, regulatory and senior management experience within the pharmaceu
+Ms. Lawton serves on the board of directors of ProQR Therapeutics, a public biopharmaceutical company.
+She also has served on the boards of directors of CoLucid Pharmaceuticals, Inc. until its acquisition by Eli Lilly & Co. and of Cubist Pharmaceuticals until its acquisition by Merck & Co., Inc. She is past President and Chair of the Board of Regulatory Affairs Professional Society and past FDA Advisory Committee member for the Cell and Gene Therapy Committee.
+She earned her B.Sc. in Pharmacology, with honors, from King's College London.
+The Board of Directors believes that Ms. Lawton's qualifications to sit on the Board include significant operational, international, regulatory and senior management experience within the pharmaceutical and biotechnology industries and her experience serving on boards of directors within the industry.